tmatista/ME405Mecha15/README.md

 ![Image of assembled System](finalSystem.jpg)

 ## Features
 #### Our pen plotter design offers a large workspace and the radial symmetry of the system lends itself well to geometric patterened drawings.
 The pen plotter can raise and lower the pen to allow fo seperate shapes to be drawn.
 (WHAT ELSE ARE FEATURES?)

 ## Bell-and-Whistle: Live Plotting
 #### The additional feature added to our system is a live plotting system that uses UART to communicate drawing progress from the Nucleo to the computer.
 This requires a cable to be connected to the STLink in addition to the one plugged into the Shoe of Brian.
 To set up the live plotting, type "pip install panda" into the command prompt to download the necessary software.
 Then, run the plotting file by seelcting the appropriate directory and then commanding "python uart_draw.py".
 A window should open and display the curent pathing of the pen plotter.
-(INSERT PICTURE/VIDEO)
+(INSERT VIDEO OF UART (already uploaded) WHEN THIS IS A "PAGES")

 ## Operation (WE NEED A WIRING DIAGRAM FOR EVERYTING, INCLUDING SERVO AND ALL THAT)
-#### To run the systme, start by saving a drawing as "(PUT NAME HERE).hpgl" to the Nucleo.
+#### To run the systme, start by saving a drawing as "simple.hpgl" to the Nucleo.
 Next, move the motors so that the gears are **not** meshed with the disks.
 This is important because the motors automatically move to their "home" position which may not be what you expect it to be.
 Next, ensure that the pen is in the raised position.
-If it isn't this can be manually adjusted by running the "(FILENAME).py".
+If it isn't this can be manually adjusted by running the "simple.py".
 Slide a piece of paper under the disks, switch on both power supplies and soft reboot the Nucleo by pressing ctrl+D. The code will report when it has finished parsing your drawing into usable code and the motors may start moving to their home location.
 When all of this has finished, move the gears into place to mesh with the disks, and press any key to coninue.

+#### (INSERT VIDEO OF SYSTEM RUNNING WHEN THIS IS A "PAGES")

 ## Mecha15's Mechanical Design
 #### Team Mecha15 decided to pursue a robot similar to mechanism 94 in the book, "507 Mechanical Movements".
 The proposed mechanism can be found here: http://507movements.com/mm_094.html